Q&A on Copyright Law and Video Captioning for Education

 What’s the difference between fair use when you’re teaching online versus in a classroom?

-- BLAKE REID: Have a conversation with your counsel, but it gets back to the purpose of the captions.
-Are the captions in order to meet your obligations to your students under accessibility law.
+BLAKE REID: Have a conversation with your counsel, but it gets back to the purpose of the captions.
+Are the captions in order to meet your obligations to your students under federal accessibility law?
+If yes, then you still have got a pretty strong argument in those cases.

 If you were saying, we’re going to provide a transcript to a student who is deaf or hard of hearing as an accommodation to view the video, you need to be concerned in that case about whether that’s actually a sufficient accommodation or not.